guraygul/GameStop/README.md

 | Search Screen | Favorite Screen |
 | -------- | -------- |
 | <img width="554" alt="SCR-20240526-tqeh" src="https://github.com/guraygul/GameStop/assets/58820744/4143f50f-1633-430e-a7c3-968c897cf4d7"> | <img width="554" alt="SCR-20240526-tqev" src="https://github.com/guraygul/GameStop/assets/58820744/dadcccc5-cdb0-4665-8c77-ec5f7327d25e"> |

+## Screens
+#### Browse Games:
+- Explore the Gaming world.
+- The data for the games comes from a real-time database.
+You may need to retry several times for the app to load as there may be API related issues.

+#### Game Details
+- Learn more about games with videos, photos, and information.
+- Drop a heart for your favorite games.

+## Used Technologies
+- UIKit
+- MVVM
+- Programmatic UI
+- Kingfisher
+- AVKit

 ## Tech Stack
 - Xcode: Version 15.3